oracle/python-cx_Oracle/doc/src/user_guide/batch_statement.rst

 Inserting or updating multiple rows can be performed efficiently with :meth:`Cursor.executemany()`, making it easy to work with large data sets with cx_Oracle.
-This method can significantly outperform repeated calls to :meth:`Cursor.execute()` by reducing network transfer costs and database load.
+This method can significantly outperform repeated calls to :meth:`Cursor.execute()` by reducing network transfer costs and database overheads.
 The :meth:`~Cursor.executemany()` method can also be used to execute PL/SQL statements multiple times at once.